 We also hold mock interview days, most recently in partnership with Job Centre Plus.
 These are invaluable as they allow students to have the opportunity to experience the whole recruitment process through completing a job application, preparing for an interview and practicing their interview skills with an employee of the civil service.
 We hope this will give them a confidence boost and a useful insight into the recruitment process.

-Our Aspire-Igen career professional, Mrs Humphrey, provides the Shine Careers Service in school.
-She provides impartial advice for students at critical points in their school journey as they make important career and educational choices.
+Our Aspire-Igen career professionals provide the Shine Careers Service in school.
+They provide impartial advice for students at critical points in their school journey as they make important career and educational choices.
 Aspire-Igen advisers are qualified and trained careers guidance practitioners, with access to local, national and European labour market information.
 They will help students to:

 - identify their interests, skills and abilities